vmDeshpande/Oasis-Infobyte/README.md

 - **Technologies Used**: HTML, CSS, JavaScript

 ### 2. To Do Webapp
-a basic to-do app that enables a user to add daily tasks.
+A simple to-do list web application that allows users to add tasks with a title and description, mark them as completed, and view the tasks in separate lists for pending and completed tasks.
+The tasks are persisted in `localStorage`, so they remain even after the page is reloaded.

 - **Technologies Used**: HTML, CSS, JavaScript

 ### 3. Login Authentication
-a simple login authentication system.
+This is a simple login authentication system built using HTML, CSS (Tailwind), and JavaScript.
+The system allows users to register, login, and access a secured page.
+The registered users are stored in the browser's `localStorage`, and session management is handled via `sessionStorage`.

 - **Technologies Used**: HTML, CSS, JavaScript